-The Chairman establishes the agenda for each Board meeting.
+The Chair establishes or approves the agenda for each Board meeting.
 The Lead Director, if any, approves agendas of Board meetings, as noted above.
 Agenda items that fall within the scope of responsibilities of a Board committee are reviewed with the chair of that committee.
 Directors are encouraged to suggest the inclusion of items on the agenda.
 Directors are also free to raise subjects at a Board meeting that are not on the agenda for that meeting.